Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

     * Duration: 4.5s
 4. **BLADE STORM (Ultimate/Knives)**
     * 5 Knives; Every kill restores the number of knives to 5
-    * Time between consecutive Burst Fire: 0.45s (Not like it matters, you're not Korean Jett)
+    * <strike>Time between consecutive Burst Fire: 0.45s (Not like it matters, you're not Korean Jett)</strike> Patch 3.06 killed this.
+Burst fire uses up all knives and no knives are restored upon a kill
     * Duration: Until all the knives are used

 ## Killjoy